 - Credit by examination

-- Graduation requirements, including participating in a commencement ceremony prior to completing degree requirements, and candidacy for a degree
+- Exception to graduation requirements, including participating in a commencement ceremony prior to completing degree requirements, and candidacy for a degree

 - Applicability of transfer credits to degree programs

-- Taking the last 30 hours of coursework from Texas Tech University.
+- Exception to taking the last 30 hours of coursework from Texas Tech University